 Sing through your selected song first before introducing your activity.

-Then, tell the children you brought a game today that you think they will be absolute pros at!
+Then, tell the children you brought some fun games today that you think they will be absolute pros at!
 Give them clue to help them guess what you brought.
 Such as: It’s very colorful.
 It floats.
 It’s something at a birthday party.
 It makes a loud sound when it pops.
 Etc.

 When the kids guess correctly that you have balloons in the Primary room explain the rules FIRST!
 The balloons will be SO much fun, but they also will have some children popping right out of their seats and getting a little extra excited.
 There are a few ways you can play, here’s some ideas: